Lyft driver charged in Glen Burnie rape

-GLEN BURNIE, Md. — Nothing seemed out of the ordinary.
+Nothing seemed out of the ordinary.

 It was nine o’clock at night on Wednesday, April 28th when the 26-year-old victim caught her ride from an undisclosed hotel on Elkridge Landing Road near BWI Thurgood Marshall Airport, and the driver transported her to a hotel on Governor Ritchie Highway in Glen Burnie.